Canyonlands National Park Hikes

 Explore The Canyonlands Region

 Although you could easily spend days exploring the largest national park in Utah, the region surrounding Canyonlands promises even more to experience.
 Nearby Dead Horse Point State Park is home to one of the most photographed overlooks in the state.
-Further south, Shash Jaa of Bears Ears is full of Ancestral Puebloan culture.
+Further south, Bears Ears is full of Ancestral Puebloan culture.
 Or, the River House site offers a look into an ancient Southwestern dwelling, showcasing historic pictographs and rock carvings.
 To learn more, look to this complete Canyonlands trip itinerary.

 Read these additional resources to learn how to travel thoughtfully and experience Canyonlands National Park most fully.